 WHAT YOU CAN’T TAKE WITH YOU

-You’ll see when you book there is a long list of things you can’t take with you on the tours.
+When you book, you’ll see a long list of things you can’t take with you on the tours.
 These are:

 It’s also important to note that there are no trash cans or toilets on the tour.